 Two Swedish companies, Cross Sportswear and Kjus, offer premium collections of re-invented classic designs and fabrics that are high-fashion, and functional.
-Cross Sportswear was founded by two golfers who were frustrated that there was no water resistant rainwear that gave them freedom of movement on the course.
+Cross Sportswear was founded by two golfers who were frustrated that there was no water-resistant rainwear that gave them freedom of movement on the course.

 Bunker Mentality, the UK golf-obsessed company, is, in their words, “devoted to golf and dedicated to style.”
-Their clean lines and fashion-forward collections offer golf apparel that captures the trend-setting market.
-However, if classic rather than whimsey is your style, Glenmuir’s Scottish heritage golf brand combines playability and reliability in a stunning collection for men and women that captures the essence of Glemuir’s ‘Never Weather-Beaten’ mission.
+Their clean lines and fashion-forward collections offer golf apparel that captures the trendsetting market.
+However, if classic rather than whimsey is your style, Glenmuir’s Scottish heritage golf brand may be better suited.
+The brand combines playability and reliability in a stunning collection for men and women that capture the essence of Glenmuir’s ‘Never Weather-Beaten’ mission.
 Glenmuir is also the official supplier of shirts and knitwear to the European Ryder Cup Team.